dyne/Zenroom/lib/blindzap/docs/2025-1992-implementation-checklist.md

 | NIWI proof body | `LIG0` native envelope and checked `LZK0` Longfellow body are present | `profiled` |
 | NPRO/Gamma extraction | Observable query log, tableau fragments, and relation revalidation are present | `profiled` |
 | BlindZap naming | Accepted for implementation/profile naming | `lib/blindzap` directory rename implemented |

+## Conservative Claim Follow-up

+The current local-paper trace does not upgrade either extraction claim. `CMT3` remains the production RPBSch Cmt profile, but its straight-line extractability remains `profiled` until Def.
+17 and the cited secondary constructions are mapped proof-for-proof.
+Full Ligero extraction remains `profiled/non-claim`: the implementation extracts and revalidates the current tableau-fragment profile, not a paper-exact full Ligero body.

 See `2025-1992-coherence-review.md` for the detailed paper-to-code matrix.